This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 To use gp3

-volumes, we need to first add a gp3
+volumes, first add a gp3

 kind: StorageClass